cfernan3/CSC510-Project/BOT/BOT.md

 ******************************************************************************************

 * **Mocking Google spreadsheet API:**
-We are using Google REST API to store the answers we receive from the whatbot.
+We are using Google Spreadsheets to store and consolidate the answers we receive from whatbot.
 For now we are mocking the storage of this data.
 When generating a report we are using mock data to simulate retrieval of answers from the Google Sheet and publish it to the Slack channel.

 	Below is the snippet of the code used
 ********************************************************************************